10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

 How to fix it

-• Position your Creeping Fig infront of a large, brightly-lit window or instal a grow light if the natural lighting is not sufficient.
+• Position your Creeping Fig infront of a large, brightly-lit, sunless window where it will receive medium to bright indrect light or instal a grow light if the natural lighting is not sufficient.

 • Rotate the pot regularly to ensure that the plant receives light on all sides for a balanced growth and to prevent leggy growth.

-Low humidity (dry air) for Creeping Fig will result in reduced growth followed by dry, shrivelled leaves and leaf drop causing the plant to start dying.
+Too dry air for Creeping Fig will result in stunted growth followed by dry, shrivelled leaves and leaf drop causing the plant to start dying.

 How to fix it

-• Group the plants together, set the pot on a wet pebble tray or use a humidifier to upscale humidity.
+• Group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier to upscale humidity.

-• You may grow your Creeping Fig in a well-lit bathroom, kitchen and other humid areas in the home.
+• You may grow your Creeping Fig in a well-lit bathroom, kitchen, laundry area and other humid areas in the home.

 • The plant is also perfect for a closed terrarium as a high humidity can easily be maintained inside a terrarium.